carbonblack/funnerretro-client/README.md

 [![Coverage Status](https://img.shields.io/coveralls/github/carbonblack/retrospec-client.svg)](https://coveralls.io/github/carbonblack/retrospec-client)

-This is the UI for RetroSpec.
+This is the UI for RetroSpec, a tool to perform retrospective sessions with distributed teams.
+This project was originally written as part of a hackathon but is now open source and actively maintained/used.
+The server can be seen [here](https://github.com/carbonblack/retrospec-server).

 ## Contributing